awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-lambda.md

    1. Choose the checkmark icon to save your choice\.

    Setting the model for the method response body ensures that the response data will be cast into the `Result` object of a given SDK\.
-For this, we also need to make sure that the integration response data is mapped accordingly, which we discuss next\.
+To make sure that the integration response data is mapped accordingly, you'll need a mapping template\.

-1. To return the backend result according to the specified schema, do the following:
+1. To create the mapping template, do the following:

    1. Choose **Method Execution**\.